 Can Solar Panels Overheat?

-It is a common assumption to relate really hot climates with excellent conditions for solar panels, however, the truth is that under extremely high ambient temperature conditions, solar panels can indeed overheat.
-This problem can become one of the major causes of a potential drop in performance and can reduce energy yields drastically if not considered properly.
+Solar panels can overheat.
+It is a common assumption to relate hot climates with excellent conditions for solar panels, however, the truth is that high ambient temperature conditions are not good for solar panels.
+This is one of the major causes of a drop-in performance and can reduce energy yields if not considered properly.
 Therefore, if your location is very hot then it will be great for products such as camping solar showers, but definitely not for solar PV.

 In order to accurately describe how solar panels can overheat, we must first understand some basic theory behind solar PV system designs.